 Management also brought out a platter of housemade pastries for us to share, and it was all super nom.
 See that flaky goodness that’s topped with strawberry frosting?
 That’s their obscenely tasty homemade pop-tart.
 I was half tempted to purchase a few to go, but I resisted my urges (self control FTW).

-Anddd that’s a wrap guys!
-I hope you enjoyed reading all about my trip to Phoenix.
-If you’re looking for a fab place to vacation, definitely consider AZ.
+And that’s a wrap guys!
+I hope you enjoyed reading all about Phoenix travel recaip.
+If you’re looking for a fabulous place to vacation, definitely consider AZ.
 The food is phenomenal, the attractions are really interesting, and the scenery is absolutely gorgeous.
 As always, if you have any questions or concerns, shoot me a message!
 I’m here for you all.
-Before I leave, I want to thank Visit Phoenix for hosting me and my beautiful frands.
-A special thanks to Trish Lanteigne for making it all possible.
+Before I leave, I want to thank Visit Phoenix for hosting me and my beautiful friends.
+A special thanks to Trish Lanteigne for making it all possible!